 Excellent symmetry and a pleasing shape

 The exact shape of the heart can only really be seen when an image of the actual stone that you are considering purchasing is examined.
-Luckily there are some retailers which have high quality images of each of their stones like James Allen and Enchanted Diamonds.
+Luckily there are some retailers which have high quality images of each of their stones like James Allen and Blue Nile.
 Click through to check out their wide range of heart shaped diamonds.

 54% – 66%